China:10 Amazing Places (including Travel Tips)

 Heck, we did.

-We had a GAdventure tour booked for part of our stay, but we still had 15 days by ourselves.
+We booked a GAdventure tour for part of our stay but still had 15 days by ourselves.
 We worried we had made a big mistake.

-Would we be able to converse, would we get lost, was the food ok to eat, was it safe.
-So many thoughts passing through our heads.
-Maybe we had underestimated our own ability to survive China for a month.
+But we wondered if we could converse if we would get lost, if the food was ok to eat, and if it was safe.
+So many thoughts passed through our heads.
+Maybe we underestimated our ability to survive a month in China.

-But like most decisions, having a good nights sleep and reading some blogs, we got ourselves out of crisis mode and plucked up our courage to be enchanted by creating our own itinerary of China.
+But like most decisions, having a good night’s sleep and reading some blogs got us out of crisis mode and plucked up our courage to be enchanted by creating our itinerary for China.

-We understand if you’re still feeling a little nervous about visiting China, so we have some helpful suggestions and tips.
-To let you create your own itinerary of China knowing you are in for a fantastic time.
+We understand if you’re still nervous about visiting China, so we have some helpful suggestions and tips.
+So you can create your itinerary for China knowing you are in for a fantastic time.

-We have found 10 amazing places to experience the best of China.
-A few big cities, but some off the beaten track places as well.
+We have found 10 amazing places to experience the best of China—a few big cities and some off-the-beaten-track places.

 So let’s get started.